bobbyluig/bobbyluig.github.io/_posts/2024-04-24-the-elevator-is-slow.md

 ### Floor Latency

 It is interesting to see how living on different floors of the building affect the overall time spent in the elevator.
-We show the mean and max latencies of requests group by each floor (i.e., requests that start or end at a given floor fall into the group for that floor).
+We show the mean and max latencies of requests grouped by each floor (i.e., requests that start or end at a given floor fall into the group for that floor).

 {% raw %}
 <div class="chart"><canvas id="chart-floor-latency-mean-max"></canvas></div>